-The principal activities of the company during the course of the financial year were in facilitating Community Bank[®] services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.
+The principal activities of the company during the course of the financial year were in facilitating Community Bank® services under management rights to operate a franchised branch of Bendigo and Adelaide Bank Limited.
+The Branch was officially opened on 29 March 2010 for business.

-There has been no significant changes in the nature of these activities during the year.
+There have been no significant changes in the nature of these activities during the year.